CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 1: Getting Started with Terraform.md

 In this module, you have learnt about:

    - **IaC** tools and Terraform as one such tool.
-   - Terraform can be used to manage, design, track and collaborate
+   - Terraform can be used to manage, design, track and collaborate.